wyatt8740/pkmn-gsc-clockpassword/README.md

 Fork of the (now-dead) repository [https://git.github.com/woddfellow2/pkmn-gs-clockpassword.git](https://git.github.com/woddfellow2/pkmn-gs-clockpassword.git), which I recovered from my (jailbroken) iPhone 4S, of all places.
+It still contains all of the original repository's commit history.

 It includes a Python 2.7 backport of the code which was absent in the original author's repository.